Get insider access

 ASUS ROG Swift OLED PG34WCDM

 Both the ASUS ROG Swift OLED PG34WCDM and the Samsung Odyssey OLED G8/G85SB S34BG85 are 34-inch ultrawide OLED gaming monitors.
-Both monitors are superb for gaming and have incredible media consumption and HDR performance.
+Both monitors are superb for gaming and have incredible HDR performance.
 If you're looking for a smooth gaming experience, then the ASUS's high refresh rate makes it a better choice.
 It's also better if you want to reduce persistence blur in games, as it has a BFI feature.
 However, the Samsung is a better choice if rich colors are important to you, as it has more vivid HDR colors.

 ASUS ROG Swift OLED PG27AQDM